-It is important you correctly mount the Iridium GO! and external antenna to ensure a strong satellite connection and signal.
+It is essential that you correctly mount the Iridium GO! and external antenna to ensure a strong satellite connection and signal.

-The steps below will answer any question relating to running the external antenna cables, power source, voltage, mounting, GPS signal etc.
+The steps below will answer any questions relating to running the external antenna cables, power source, voltage, mounting, GPS signal etc.

-- Find a dry location for Iridium GO! inside the vessel away from direct sunlight.
-Exposure to high temperatures under spray dodgers and bimini's can result in overheating and battery damage.
+Find a dry location for the Iridium GO! inside the vessel away from direct sunlight.
+Exposure to high temperatures under a spray dodger and bimini can result in overheating and battery damage.

 The Iridium GO! device utilizes a negative ground system.
 When using a DC power source, such as a car or boat, the power system must be a negative ground system.
 Do not use the device with positive ground systems.
 Failure to properly ground the Iridium GO! could cause fire or could cause the device to fail so that it is unavailable in an emergency situation, preventing or delaying an emergency response.